ChangQingAAS/ChatGPT-Vue-Chat/README.md

 # BingChatGPT-VUE-Chat

+## News
+OPENAI released the chatGPT interface on 2023.03.02 (just today), so I put this attempt without using chatgpt into the v1.0 branch, and I am going to give up maintaining this branch.

+I will put the latest code into the main branch, hope you like it

+If you have better suggestions, please issue

+## Description
 A simple chat interface with BingChatGPT on the left and users on the right.
 When the 'Send' button is clicked, the prompt is sent to the backend API for processing.